Who should fill out the form?

 - the total number of people you want to sponsor, including their dependents (spouse or partner, and children)

-- names and dates of birth for the parents or grandparents you want to sponsor
+- names and dates of birth of the parents or grandparents you want to sponsor

 - You won’t need to include this information for their dependent children or a spouse/partner that won’t come to Canada with them.